dzchoi/Brzozowski/README.md

 # Brzozowski
 Brzozowski's algorithm in Haskell

+The Brzozowski’s algorithm is the most beautiful and concise algorithm for compiling and matching regular expressions.
+The state that changes as reading and matching each input symbol against a regular expression is defined to be the regular expression itself in the Brzozowski’s algorithm.
+That is, while matching a symbol, the regular expression gets changed to another regular expression that is supposed to match the rest of input symbols expected to be matched.

 ######The algorithm is simple and beautiful:
 The derivative of a regular expression *L* at a symbol *c* is defined as:
 > D<sub>c</sub>(L) := {w | cw ∈ L}